greenthewizard/metalsmith-test-1/src/pages/test-article.md

 title: Test Article 1
 ---
 ### Hey, y'all!
-Here's some text and shit!
+Here's some text and stuff!